beccaonos/jinPocketbook/README.md

  - 'Economic costs of crime' is the only measure that does not have trend information and there therefore isn't a trend chart on Justice Data from which to take figures from the API.
 As a result, this row of the summary table is hard-coded into the file `R/summary_table.R`.
 Once a trend measure is created within the API, this hard coding will need to be removed and the values will be picked up from the API.

- - The script that checks for changes currently ignores two paragraphs which contain the date of publication.
+ - The script that checks for changes in the Pocketbook file currently ignores two paragraphs which contain the date of publication.
 This avoids the change check seeing a change in the publication just because it had been run on a different date.
 These are currently on rows 5 and 8 of the body text summary table generated by the code.
-If the Pocketbook structure is edited in future so that these paragraphs are moved, this will need updating in `R/build_pocketbook.R`
+If the Pocketbook structure is edited in future so that these paragraphs are moved, this will need updating in `R/build_jin_document.R`

 ## License